• Facebook

 This Japanese cucumber salad is a light and refreshing blend of thinly sliced cucumbers tossed in a homemade dressing and garnished with sesame seeds.
 A quick and easy side dish that pairs well with a wide variety of main course options!

 I’m always looking for new and interesting salads to go along with our everyday meals.
-Some of my favorites include a healthy arugula salad, classic caprese salad, and this simple, yet totally satisfying Sunomono salad.
+Some of my favorites include a healthy arugula salad, classic caprese salad, creamy waldorf salad, tangy mandarin orange salad and this simple, yet totally satisfying Sunomono salad.

 Chopsticks serving a portion of Japanese cucumber salad.